haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s5.md

 ## Content guidelines Social Care Provisions:

 **Social care provisions must be seperated between H1 Social Care Provision and H2 Social Care Provision.**
+**It is NOT essential for each need to have BOTH H1 and H2 provision.
+Some needs may only have provision under one cateogry (H1 or H2).**

 ### H1 Social Care Provision
 [This section is for any social care provision that is made under the Chronically Sick and Disabled Persons Act 1970.
 This includes services like: